What we need to stay well

 Food and Drink is an obvious physical need, however there are many links to mental wellbeing.
 For example, we use caffeine or alcohol to stimulate or relax us.
 We can also use sugary or fatty foods for comfort.

 There are many ways in which food and drink can affect us.
 Caffeine for example can cause difficulties in sleeping for some people, so perhaps think about not having tea, coffee or caffeinated drinks after midday.
+Alcohol can also affect your mood and your sleep.
+If you're worried about how much you're drinking, you can find information and guidance with our Know Another alcohol awareness campaign.

 If you are worried about comfort eating, having difficulties eating or not having an appetite, visit your GP or talk to someone you trust.
 You can find some information about food and mood on the Mind website.